 Members of the Honors Navigators Peer Mentorship Program are expected to:

-Please contact Erika Crews (ecrews@msu.edu) or Sadiq Mohammed (mohamm61@msu.edu) with any questions.
+Please contact Erika Crews (ecrews@msu.edu) or Sadiq Khan (mohamm61@msu.edu) with any questions.